 EFE ARDA YAVAŞ / SETUP

-[ Return to main page ]I believe that a researcher's environment reflects their thinking process.
-I prefer minimalist, keyboard-centric workflows that allow me to touch the system's core.
+[ Return to main page ]A researcher's environment reflects their thinking process.
+I prefer minimalist workflows that improves my focus ability.
 Here is a detailed look at my hardware and software stack.

 -